Actively Recruiting

 You may qualify if you...

-- Signed informed consent and good compliance with treatment and follow-up
+- Signed informed consent with good compliance to treatment and follow-up

 - Confirmed esophageal squamous cell carcinoma by cytology or histology

-- Stage II-III primary esophageal cancer without surgery (except biopsy)
+- Stage II-III primary esophageal cancer treated non-surgically (except biopsy)

 - Expected survival of at least 6 months